Mecatlán

-Mecatlán is a municipality in Veracruz, Mexico.
-It is located in the north zone of the State of Veracruz, about 327 km from state capital Xalapa.
+Mecatlán is a municipality in the Mexican state of Veracruz.
+It is located in the north zone of the state, about 327 km from the state capital Xalapa.
 It has an area of 48.53 km2.
 It is located at 20°13′N 97°41′W.

 Mecatlán is delimited to the north by Coyutla, to the north-east by Chumatlan, to the north-west by Coahuitlan to the south-east by Coxquihui and to the south-west by Filomeno Mata.

-According the INEGI official stadistics, in 2020 year the total population in Mecatlán was about 12,799 persons (49.2% men y 50.8% women).
+According to the INEGI official statistics, in 2020 year the total population in Mecatlán was about 12,799 persons (49.2% men and 50.8% women).
 Compared with the 2010 year, the total population has grown about an 8.39%.
 It produces principally maize and coffee.

 In Mecatlán, in September there is a celebration in honor of archangel Michael, patron of the town.

 The weather in Mecatlán is warm all year, with rains in summer and autumn.